-Snare drums are used in more than just drum sets; they can be heard in orchestras, concert bands, percussion ensembles, symphonic bands, marching bands, and drumline.
+Snare drums are used in more than just drum sets; they can be heard in orchestras, concert bands, percussion ensembles, symphonic bands, marching bands, and drumlines.

 The bass drum is generally the largest drum in a kit.
 It provides a big, low-end thump, that can really be felt when you’re at a show.
 Bass drums can also be referred to as kick drums.